'It has been an honour' -- Barcelona legend Busquets to leave club

 Issued on:

-Barcelona (AFP) – Sergio Busquets will leave Barcelona in June at the end of his contract, the midfielder confirmed Wednesday, ending a highly successful era at the club.
+Barcelona (AFP) – Sergio Busquets was showered with praise by the football world after announcing Wednesday he will leave Barcelona in June at the end of his contract, ending a highly successful era at the club.

 "The moment has arrived to announce this is my last season at Barcelona," said Busquets on Instagram.